vectordotdev/vector/docs/meta/conventions.md

 * Default should be specified on a new line if relevant.
 * `no default` should be used if it is not already obviously implied.

-## Structure

-### Guides

-Within the "Usage" category is a [Guides section][docs.guides].
-Guides are not replacements for documentation on the topic they are covering, they are supplemental tutorials or walkthroughs.
-For example, monitoring is covered under the [Administration section][docs.administration], but we should also offer a monitorig guide that provides a full walk through with specific integrations.

 ### Sources, Transforms, & Sinks

 #### Heading